 $10,000 - $24,999:

-Penny Pekow/Pekow Family, Gareth & Sara Ross (who have secured an employer match)
+Penny Pekow/Pekow Family, Gareth & Sara Ross (with an employer match)

 $5,000 - $9,999:

 Steve Dunn & Jessica Plaut, John & Phyllis Gerber, David Kastor & Jennie Traschen, Marcy Sala, Barbara Partee, David Sharken, Claude Tellier & Ruth Hazzard, Catharine Porter

 $1,800 - $4,999: